Dog dementia aggression is common in senior dogs, especially after the age of 14.

 For instance, some dog owners have trained their dogs to keep off furniture.
-Others have trained them to greet guests instead of jumping up at strangers.
+Others have taught them to greet guests instead of jumping up at strangers.

-For instance, if your dog as never soiled the house but somehow he has soiled the house three days consecutively, you may want to check for dementia.
+For instance, if your dog has never soiled the house, but somehow he has soiled the house three days consecutively, you may want to check for dementia.

-Dogs with dementia tend to have increased anxiety and prone to stress.
+Dogs with dementia tend to have increased anxiety and are prone to stress.
 This may cause your dog to pace up and down in the house, looking for places he knows too well.

 Losing his way

 Dementia brings about senility, which means your dog may forget the usual things.
-For instance, he may be finding it difficult to get around the house.
+For instance, he may find it challenging to get around the house.

 Forgetting his name

-Dogs get used to the training that we offer to them, including their names.
-Spend a few days with a puppy and he will adapt to your name.
+Dogs get used to the training we offer them, including their names.
+Spend a few days with a puppy, and he will adapt to your name.